 - Decrease your risk of falling

-- Do more than 1 task at a time more efficiently
+- Perform more than 1 task at a time more efficiently

 - Participate in activities that are important to you

-Some of the medications that are used to manage PD symptoms may have an immediate effect.
+Some of the medications designed to manage PD symptoms may have an immediate positive effect.
 For example, movement is typically much easier shortly after you begin taking certain PD medications.
 Your physical therapist will know how to time treatments, exercise, and activity based on both the schedule and the effects of your medications to get the best results.

-Some people with PD benefit from using a cane, a walker with wheels, or a walker with a laser beam.
+Some people with PD benefit from using a cane or a walker.
 Your physical therapist can work with you to determine if any of these devices may be helpful to you.
-If you need physical assistance to help you with moving in bed or getting out of a chair, your physical therapist can team with you and your family to teach strategies to make moving easier and help prevent injury.
+If you need physical assistance to help you with moving in bed or getting out of a chair, your physical therapist can team with you and your family to develop strategies to make moving easier and help prevent injury.
 In addition, your physical therapist can make suggestions on changes to your home environment to optimize safe and efficient daily function at home.

 Can this Injury or Condition be Prevented?

 To date, there is no known way to prevent PD.
-Studies have shown improved walking, balance, strength, flexibility, and fitness in people with PD who participated in an exercise program.
-However, these studies also indicated that people with PD gradually lost the gains they had made when their supervised exercise program ended.
+Studies have shown improved walking, balance, strength, flexibility, and fitness in people with PD, who participate in a regular exercise program.
+However, these studies also indicate that people with PD gradually lose the gains they make when their supervised exercise program ends.
 It’s important to work with your physical therapist to help develop good long-term exercise habits.

 Real Life Experiences

-Bob's physical therapist conducts a full physical examination.
-This includes an evaluation of walking, balance, turning, and rising from a chair.
-In addition, she tests his strength, flexibility, and cardiovascular responses to exercise.
-She also administers standardized tests that measure quality of life, walking, balance, and neurological signs to determine Bob's baseline status and to help set goals.
+Bob's physical therapist conducts a full physical examination that includes an evaluation of his balance, and his ability to walk, turn, and rise from a chair.
+She tests his strength, flexibility, and cardiovascular (heart) responses to exercise.
+She also administers standardized tests that measure Bob’s quality of life, and his walking, balance, and neurological signs, to determine Bob's baseline status and to help set his treatment goals.

-The physical therapist develops an individualized exercise program to help Bob improve his walking and prevent the onset of weakness, reduced flexibility, and deconditioning.
+Bob’s physical therapist develops an individualized exercise program to help him improve his walking and prevent the onset of weakness and deconditioning.
+She teaches him specific exercises to help increase his strength and flexibility.
 She recommends that Bob start a brisk walking program using a metronome for 30 minutes, 3 times per week.
-A metronome is a device that produces regular, metrical ticks, beats, or clicks.
-Bob walks to the "beat" of the metronome, resulting in faster walking with less leg dragging and better arm swing.
-The therapist also shows Bob 3 exercises for strengthening and flexibility.
+A metronome is a device that produces regular “clicks.”
+Bob walks to the "beat" of the metronome, resulting in faster walking with less leg dragging and better arm swings.

+After 1 month of exercising, Bob's walking is faster, his leg is dragging less, and his arm is swinging better.
 Bob is carrying out his exercise program successfully.
-He consults with his physical therapist about every 6 months to monitor his progress and to adjust his exercises if needed.
-After 1 month of exercising, Bob's walking is faster, his leg is dragging less, and his arm is swinging better.
-He thinks that the exercises are helping, and he is more confident in his ability to exercise on a regular basis.
+He thinks the exercises are helping, and he is more confident in his ability to exercise on a regular basis.